 Solar letigines: Like ephelides, this type tends to appear in Caucasians and adults over 40 years old.

 The credit for freckles goes to both the natural environment and genetics.
-Take the quiz below to see if you’re more likely to experience sunburns.
 Your risk for burning can increase the incidence of freckles.

 In a study of 523 middle-aged French women, two elements predicted the presence of freckles: frequent sunburns and a gene known as MC1R, which provides instructions for making melanin.
 But the gene doesn’t affect all individuals the same way.
 There are two type of melanin: pheomelanin and eumelanin.